 - Hanover students perform in the top five percent in the state on standardized tests.

-- Hanover is home to ten National Blue Ribbon Schools.
+- Hanover is home to ten National Blue Ribbon School of Excellence awards.

 - A graduate warranty program assures that students are prepared for post-secondary education or entry-level employment.

-- The Richmond region has 77 private and parochial elementary and secondary schools, with enrollment of more than 14,000 students.
+- The Richmond region has nearly 70 private and parochial elementary and secondary schools, with enrollment of more than 13,000 students.

 - Many private high schools are college prep schools.
 Virtually all graduates go on to four-year colleges and universities.